bugsuse/pytropomi/README.md

 ### Usage

-The package now support to download the multi product type and level data of assigned date, and you can given a longitude and latitude or the area's polygon which consisting of series longitude and latitude coordinates to filter the product
+The package now support to download the multi product type and level data of assigned date, and you can give a longitude and latitude or a area's polygon which consisting of series longitude and latitude coordinates to filter the product

+* filter results based on position coordinate (longitude and latitude params)
+* filter results based on polygon and/or the intersection area of two polygon (polygon and area params)

 Please check the examples to get the package's usage